mre/hyperjson/README.md

 ## Usage

-hyperjson is meant to be a drop-in replacement for Python's [json module](https://docs.python.org/3/library/json.html):
+hyperjson is meant as a drop-in replacement for Python's [json module](https://docs.python.org/3/library/json.html):

 ```python